PubInv/ATX-Preemie/incubator/heat_swaddle_experiment_notes.md

 30.C at 11:35.
 (This is a greater rise than we got last night, initially suggesting that the insulation is valuable.)

+By 12:16 (but proably before) we were in a steady state, and I began doing the duty cycle computtation, which I will let run for an hour.
+My supposition is that it will be less than 0.66.